swissniggi/DBAdmin/README.md

 - USAGE ON \*.\*<br />
 - ALL PRIVILEDGES ON databases that begin with their username

-Otherwise users my see databases fpr which they do not have rights.
+Otherwise users my see databases for which they do not have rights.